 - Pricing jumps quickly: Lower-tier plans come with strict product limits, often pushing users to upgrade sooner than expected.
 Felipe V. notes on G2, “If you want to add more products, you will have to move to a much higher plan with a price outside the market.”

 - Limited monetization options: If your business relies heavily on video, Kajabi’s monetization features might feel too rigid compared to platforms built specifically for video creators.
+For creators building subscription-based video businesses, these limitations can impact long-term retention and scalability.

 - Underwhelming automation tools: Liz Kohler Brown, who ran The Studio Membership on Kajabi, told us the automation tools didn’t meet her needs and ultimately held her business back: